 From producer to consumer, no intermediaries.

-Bio-sustainable fuel from livestock waste.
-A gas station next to a farm.
+Biosustainable fuel from livestock waste.
+A petrol station next to a farm.
 It can really be a model.
-"The idea of not wasting anything, but putting part of our production cycle in the transportation system is extremely rewarding on a personal level," says Cella.
+“The idea of not wasting anything, but putting part of our production cycle into the transportation system is extremely personally rewarding,” Cella says.

 The service station was opened a few months ago, just two weeks before the conflict in Ukraine flared up with all the consequences you know, even on gas and fuel.